elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/UpWork_Playbook.md

 **Month 1 - Presentation**

 You&#39;ll want to spend your first 30 days using your ingenuity to create your sales material.
-This could be a resume, a portfolio a website, a video, etc. You&#39;ll want to take the content from that material and use it to setup your UpWork profile. (&quot; [How to create a rockstar Upwork profile that attracts clients in droves](https://freelancetowin.com/creating-upwork-profile/)&quot;)
+This could be a resume, a portfolio a website, a video, etc. You&#39;ll want to take the content from that material and use it to setup your UpWork profile.
+[How to create a rockstar Upwork profile that attracts clients in droves](https://freelancetowin.com/creating-upwork-profile/)&quot;)

 Everything your preparing is with one goal in mind, getting an interview.